 Huis Van Chevallerie is known for producing some of the best sparkling wines in the Swartland.
 Kysela distributes their Sparkling Chenin Blanc Brut Nature, called Filia.
 Filia – Latin for daughter – is the embodiment of their family passion for the Paardeberg, old vines and farming heritage.

-The Paardeberg- or horse mountain, so named by the first European settlers to the Swartland, due to the abundance of Quaggas (Cape Mountain Zebra) that roamed its fynbos thicket covered granite slopes-lies in the Swartland, with its verdant rolling wheat fields, its ancient soils and the treasure trove of old bush vines.
+The Paardeberg – which translated to ‘horse mountain – was named as such by the first European settlers to the Swartland, due to the abundance of Quaggas (Cape Mountain Zebra) that roamed its fynbos thicket-covered granite slopes.
+The mountain lies in the Swartland, characterized by its verdant rolling wheat fields, ancient soils and the treasure trove of old bush vines.

-Production from these old vines is extremely low; they only produce as much fruit as they are “comfortable with” and for the past few years, that has meant a meager yield of 1.2 tons/hectare (9hℓ/ha).
-However, the fruit these vines produce possess an exceptional richness, complexity and depth of flavour – even though the fruit is harvested at relatively low sugar levels, the inherent Chenin richness comes to the fore.
+Chevallerie produces Chenin Blanc and Pinotage, with an annual production of 937 cases.
+Yields are low at 1.2 tons/ha, but the fruit produced has an exceptional richness, complexity and depth of flavor – even though the fruit is harvested at relatively low sugar levels, the inherent Chenin richness comes to the fore.